axfreeman/capitalism-9.0/readme.md

 ### The user guide

 The file 'User Guide.pdf' walks you through the project, and at the same time teaches you how to use it, and what it's for.

 ### Announcements

-	The file 'announcements.md' contains updates on what's been done recently and the current state of the project
+The file 'announcements.md' contains updates on what's been done recently and the current state of the project.
+It's worth checking, especially to see if there are any surprises, whether nasty or otherwise.

 ### The Documents folder

-	The folder 'docs' contains material relating to the project - articles, spreadsheets, and a Word version of the user guide
+The folder 'docs' contains material relating to the project - articles, spreadsheets, and a Word version of the user guide.
+It will help you understand the theory behind the app.

 ### The TODO file

-	The file 'todo.md' in the docs folder is a more techie guide to what's going on, what the bugs are, what's been fixed, and so on
+The file 'todo.md' in the docs folder is a more techie guide to what's going on, what the bugs are, what's been fixed, and so on.
+You don't have to read it unless you want to.

 ## How do I run it?